 Note.
 Also, you can install NPS role and management tools from an elevated PowerShell console:

 After the role installation is complete, open the Network Policy Server (nps.msc) in the Tools menu.

 To use the NPS server in the domain, you must register it in the Active Directory.
 In the NPS snap-in, right-click on a root and select Register server in Active Directory.

 Confirm the registration of the server in Active Directory.

 In this case, the server will be given the authority to read the properties of user accounts related to the remote access.
 The server will be added to the built-in domain group RAS and IAS Servers.

-Now you can add the Radius client.
-To do this, in the NPS console tree, expand the RADIUS Clients and Servers section and select New on the RADIUS Clients item.
+To add the new Radius client, expand the RADIUS Clients and Servers section in the NPS console tree and select New on the RADIUS Clients item.

 In the Advanced tab, select Vendor name – Cisco.

 NPS policies allow you to authenticate remote users and grant them access permissions configured in the NPS role.
 Using NPS access policies, you can make a link to the RADIUS client records and the domain security group that determines the level of access to CISCO devices.